techidock/open-source/channel_area/README.md

 Use the **Water Height** box below the canvas to draw a blue line at the chosen level and see the water area.
 The line spans only the width of the current shape.
 Use the **Silt Height** box to show sediment build-up.
 The brown region up to this line is counted separately so you can see the silt area alongside the water area.
 The **Manage Shapes** dialog stores the silt height along with the points and orientation when saving a design so it reloads exactly as drawn.
+All point coordinates are saved in millimetres regardless of the units currently displayed.

 A dashed orange rectangle indicates the shape's bounding box so you can see its maximum width and height.
 These values are listed below the canvas.